I always wondered why people go up and down twice when there is just one quote mark.

 I will answer your question by suggesting that although right and left quotations are singular characters, the gestural convention for moving one’s fingers up and down multiple times occurs because verbal language, unlike a written text (at least for the previous couple thousand years or so), exists in time.
 If a gesture, like air quotes, does not coincide with the duration of the word or phrase found within said air quotes, it does not conform as easily to speech patterns.
 So, here’s my guess, as originally hypothesized on Twitter: maybe the double motion visually signifies more than one word or a multisyllabic word within the quotation?

-Let’s take the beloved SNL character, Matt Foley, as an example.
+Let’s take the Saturday Night Live character, Bennett Brauer played by Chris Farley, as an example.

-In this skit, Matt Foley uses the double “up + down” method of air quotes you refer to in your question.
+In this skit, Bennet Brauer uses the double “up + down” method of air quotes you refer to in your question.
 It’s hilarious because he’s aligned the movement of his air quotes with his over-emphasized speech pattern.
-The air quotes almost make his tragically desperate intonation sound even more tragically desperate.
+The air quotes make his tragically desperate intonation sound even more tragically desperate.

 Then there’s Dr. Evil’s generous use of air quotes.